On the move: Your guide to moving

-Find fee-free ATMs.
-You also can use Dupaco’s mobile app to locate your nearest Dupaco ATM or Privileged Status ATM.
-Thanks to Dupaco’s partnership with the SHAZAM Network, you can use your Dupaco MoneyCard in ATMs of other participating Privileged Status financial institutions without paying surcharge fees.
+You also can use Dupaco’s mobile app to locate your nearest Dupaco, Privileged Status, and CO-OP ATM.
+Thanks to Dupaco’s partnership with the SHAZAM and CO-OP networks, you can use your Dupaco MoneyCard in ATMs of other participating Privileged Status and CO-OP financial institutions without paying surcharge fees.

 “You want to know exactly where that important stuff is,” Fisher says.